 Career prospects

-After graduating from the Master’s programme, you will possess the right knowledge and skills to start out as a policymaker.
+You will possess the right knowledge and skills to start out as a policymaker.
 This programme primarily prepares you for a job in national governments, NGOs and international organisations within the area of international politics.
 However, businesses and local governments are asking more and more often for people with analytical skills and the ability to translate those skills into useful advice.
+If you are not looking for a position as a policy maker in either the profit or non-profit sectors, your skills and knowledge could easily be applied to careers such as teaching history, doing research or doing journalism.

 Professional careers